Teach Better or Show Smarter? On Instructions and Exemplars in Automatic Prompt Optimization: Understanding Instruction Optimization and Exemplar Optimization

-\textbf{Optimization-based ES outperforms heuristics.} Between the different ES strategies, we find that optimization-based ES vastly outperforms the alternatives: e.g. in all tables, ProTeGi with optimized exemplars outperforms random exemplars, which is the default design in \citet{pryzant2023automatic}, by more than 6\% in both Table~\ref{tab:aggregated_results} and \ref{tab:aggregated_results_gemini} and more than 2\% in Table~\ref{tab:aggregated_results_gemini_1.5}.
-Interestingly, as shown by the ``All'' column in Table~\ref{tab:aggregated_results_gemini_1.5} for Gemini 1.5 and App.~\ref{app:varying_shots} for Gemini 1.0, na\"ively scaling the number of exemplars may not be the most effective -- the fact using the entire $\mathcal{D}_c$ underperforms 3 optimized exemplars, which are a subset of $\mathcal{D}_c$, highlights the relevance of ES even for modern LLMs capable of handling long context windows.
-On the other hand, heuristic-based selections like \textit{Diversity} and \textit{Nearest} do not consistently outperform simple random baseline, echoing previous findings~\citep{perez2021true}.
+\textbf{Optimization-based EO outperforms heuristics.} Between the different EO strategies, we find that optimization-based EO vastly outperform the alternatives: e.g. in all tables, ProTeGi with optimized exemplars outperforms random exemplars, which is the default design in \citet{pryzant2023automatic}, by more than 6\% in both Table~\ref{tab:aggregated_results} and \ref{tab:aggregated_results_gemini} and more than 2\% in Table~\ref{tab:aggregated_results_gemini_1.5}.
+Interestingly, as shown by the ``All'' column in Table~\ref{tab:aggregated_results_gemini_1.5} for Gemini 1.5 and App.~\ref{app:varying_shots} for Gemini 1.0, na\"ively scaling the number of exemplars may not be the most effective -- the fact using the entire $\mathcal{D}_c$ underperforms 3 optimized exemplars, which are a subset of $\mathcal{D}_c$, highlights the relevance of EO even for modern LLMs capable of handling long context windows.
+On the other hand, heuristic-based selection like \textit{Diversity} and \textit{Nearest} do not consistently outperform simple random baseline, echoing previous findings~\citep{perez2021true}.